datastaxdevs/workshop-streaming-game/README.md

     npm install

-> Note: the command would take a few minutes; we secretly instructed Gitpod
+> Note: the command would take a few minutes on a fresh directory; we secretly instructed Gitpod
 > to preinstall them just to save you some time in this step - still, we want
 > you to go through it.
 Obviously, if you are working on your local environment,
 > this will be slower.